 What’s not so good about the park?

 I’m not that keen on the stones – of which there are loads which surround the climbing frame.
 Young children might be inclined to throw them; they get all in your flipflops; and they don’t really serve a purpose – it would have been much better if they had have been incorporated into some equipment with a pulley system or buckets like at Emberton Country Park.
 Perhaps they’re easier to maintain than sand, I don’t know.
 There are too big flat grey stones which look pretty and are fine to sit on but again I’m not sure what the point of them is, they get really hot in the sunshine and are quite slippery to stand on.
-When we visited (Aug 2018) there was still a big pile of building material near the zipwire.
-And the road was closed and was still being finished.
+When we visited (Aug 2018) the road was closed and was still being finished.
 The park is not enclosed so you definitely need to keep a close eye on young children.

 We’re travelling from further afield, where else can we visit in the local area? snail park in Walnut Tree